- Consequences and Behaviorism

 Kids are people too.

-To build a good relationship, You need to care about them, treat them with kindness and respect, help when they need it, and give them support when they’re discouraged.
+To build a good relationship, You need to care about them, treat them with kindness and respect, help when they need it, and support them when they’re discouraged.

 The only difference between a parent-child relationship and one with an adult is that we must also protect them.